-Spring Boot Project with External Tomcat for Observable Tracing¶
+Spring Boot Project with External Tomcat Scenario for Observable Tracing¶

 Introduction¶

-Different enterprises use different technology stacks when building their enterprise-level frameworks within the Java ecosystem.
-For example, some companies use Spring Boot + Spring Cloud, while others use Spring Boot + Dubbo.
+Different enterprises use varying technology stacks when building their enterprise-level frameworks within the Java ecosystem.
+For instance, some companies use Spring Boot + Spring Cloud, while others use Spring Boot + Dubbo for microservice frameworks.

-Guance supports various APM tools to integrate microservice tracing into Guance.
-You can choose the appropriate APM tool based on your needs.
+Guance supports various APM tools to integrate microservice tracing into Guance, allowing you to choose the appropriate APM tool based on your needs.

-Typically, microservices are run as JAR files.
-This article focuses on how to build these microservices into WAR packages and deploy them on Tomcat, and then integrate the tracing data into Guance.
+Typically, microservices are run as Jar files, but this article focuses on how to build these microservices into WAR packages and deploy them under Tomcat, and then integrate the tracing data into Guance.
 If it is a traditional WAR package project, the integration method is the same.

 SkyWalking Scenario¶